v4n3ss4ms/loadExternalWidget/README.md

 ## Nice to have

-* CSS should be loaded from a CDN
+* CSS should be loaded from a CDN.
+I don't have the CDN option for CSS, so in order to prevent styles clashing, CSS could be generated with the parent item as initial selector.
-* I don't have the CDN option for CSS, so in order to prevent styles clashing, CSS could be generated with the parent item as initial selector.
+* Popup images should be loaded from a CDN.
+I've placed them locally just for the example.
+I cut them from the pdf file, so they don't have the best quality, sorry.
 * A bunch of harcoded JS classes should be constants.
 * Split the code in different modules.